developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 That is to say, the order in which Oathkeeper processes the rules is important.
-It will start from the top, and any authenticator that **can** handle the authentication process will be used and the rest are ignored, even if the matched authentication denies the request!
+It will start from the top, and any authenticator that **can** handle the authentication process will be the only one ever consulted and the rest of the authenticators are comletely ignored, even if the matched authentication denies the request!
+Yes, even if any of the subsequent authenticators would have allowed the request.
+That's something to keep in mind when designing and creating your rules.

 From the official documentation[^api-access-rules-order]: